ribasco/ucgdisplay/README.md

 ### Limitations

 ---
-* This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Tinker Board) as I only have Raspberry Pi in my possession (Donations welcome :D)
+* This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Asus Tinker Board etc) as I only have Raspberry Pi in my possession (Donations welcome :D)
 * As of this writing, only the display drivers are available.
 The UI framework is still under development.
 * Only fullbuffer mode is supported on the graphics display driver.
+* The graphics display library does not utilize Pi4j for device communication.
+It directly interface with the JNI native library which makes use of the Wiring Pi library internally, so the Wiring Pi library is required to be installed on your ARM device.
+* The graphics display library only supports monochrome devices, hence colored displays are not supported.

 ### Known Issues/Troubleshooting